-My name is Attorney Carnell Johnson and I am a member of the North Carolina Advocates for Justice, North Carolina Bar Association, New Jersey Bar Association and Mecklenburg County Bar Association.
-My office services clients in Mecklenburg County & Union County, and can give you valuable deportation advice, and discuss your legal and defense options.
+Immigrant removal is done through legal means and immigrants have the right to legal rights and due process.
+Attorney Carnell Johnson is a seasoned immigration lawyer fit for deportation defense.
+He is a member of the North Carolina Advocates for Justice, North Carolina Bar Association, and Mecklenburg County Bar Association.
+He serves clients in Mecklenburg and Union County and offers both valuable deportation counsel and legal defense options.

 - Marriage fraud